10 Signs You Have Small Intestinal Bacterial Overgrowth (SIBO)

 9. Rosacea and other skin rashes

 10. Leaky gut

-Because of the many ways its symptoms manifest in different people–sometimes showing no physical signs whatsoever–SIBO often goes undiagnosed.
-In fact, an estimated 6-15% of healthy, asymptomatic people and roughly 80% of people with IBS are actually suffering from SIBO.2
+Because of the many ways symptoms manifest in different people —sometimes showing no physical signs whatsoever — SIBO often goes undiagnosed.
+An estimated 6-15% of healthy, asymptomatic people, and roughly 80% of people with IBS, are actually suffering from SIBO.2

 What causes the bacterial overgrowth?

-Our gut relies on nerves, muscles, enzymes, and neurotransmitters to properly digest food.
-After enzymes break down our food, nerves, muscles, and neurotransmitters move the food through our digestive tract from the stomach to the small intestine and to the colon.
+After enzymes break down our food, our gut relies on nerves, muscles, and neurotransmitters to move the food through our digestive tract from the stomach to the small intestine and to the colon.
 In a healthy gut, bacteria gets passed through the digestive tract along with the food to its final destination in the colon.
 Problems arise when something interferes with this process.

-Damaged nerves or muscles in the gut can result in leftover bacteria in the small intestine, increasing your SIBO risk.
+Damaged nerves or muscles in the gut can result in leftover bacteria in the small intestine, increasing your risk of SIBO.
 For example, diabetes mellitus and scleroderma can both affect the muscles in the gut, leaving room for SIBO to develop.

 Physical obstructions in the gut, such as scarring from surgeries or Crohn’s disease, can also cause an abnormal buildup of bacteria in the small intestine.
 Diverticuli, which are tiny pouches that can form in the wall of the small intestine, can also collect bacteria instead of passing it on to the colon, where it belongs.

-There are also medications that influence or disrupt the normal gut flora, such as antibiotics, acid-blocking drugs, and steroids.
-And, as I mentioned, the most common cause for SIBO is a diet high in sugar, refined carbohydrates, and alcohol.
+There are also medications which influence or disrupt the normal gut flora.
+This includes antibiotics, acid-blocking drugs, and steroids.
+Additionally, as I mentioned earlier, the most common cause for SIBO is a diet high in sugar, refined carbohydrates, and alcohol.